-You can use this command to query the connected PLC for the filename of the last TRiLOGI program transferred to it and it will attempt to match it to a file stored in the log-in user's directory at TLServer or on the PC's hard disk.
+You can use this command to query the connected PLC for the filename of the last TRiLOGI program transferred to it and it will attempt to match it to a file stored in the log-in user's directory at TLServer.
 If the file is found, it will be opened.
 Otherwise it will report that the file is not found.
 Note that this command only opens the source file based on file name matching.
 It does not verify whether the file has been modified.
 It is the user's responsibility to ensure that the file stored in the server is the same one that has been compiled and transferred to the PLC.